-The test consists of 4 subtests, namely as follows: Number Span (Digit Span)
+The test consists of 4 subtests, namely as follows:

+Number Span (Digit Span)

-This subtest has 3 parts, which are Digit Forward (DSF), Digit Span Backward (DSB), and Digit Span Sequence (DSS).
+This subtest has 3 parts, which are Digit Span Forward (DSF), Digit Span Backward (DSB), and Digit Span Sequence (DSS).
 In DSF, testee were asked to repeat a series of number mentioned by the tester.
-In

-(9.59%, n=21).
-The least age group is in the range of DSB, testee were asked to repeat the number backwards.
+In DSB, testee were asked to repeat the number backwards.
 In DSS, testee had to sequence the numbers first, then repeat it.